docker/cli/docs/reference/commandline/network_create.md

 ### <a name="internal"></a> Network internal mode (--internal)

+Containers on an internal network may communicate between each other, but not with any other network, as no default route is configured and firewall rules are set up to drop all traffic to or from other networks.
+Communication with the gateway IP  address (and thus appropriately configured host services) is possible, and the host may communicate with any container IP directly.

 By default, when you connect a container to an `overlay` network, Docker also connects a bridge network to it to provide external connectivity.
 If you want to create an externally isolated `overlay` network, you can specify the